PasscodesApp/Passcodes-Docs/project-overview.md

 #### Why Quit?

-Daniel, the official owner of project, has stop provide further update as his priority change... there was no real design issue with project... it just that project was more made for eduaitional purpose and prototyping, hobby kind of purpose.
+Daniel, the official owner of project, has stop provide further update as his priority change... there was no real design issue with project... it just that project was more made for educational purpose and prototyping, hobby kind of purpose.

 ### Smart Manager